-The definitive benefit of catheterization over prior interventions is its minimally invasiveness.
+The definitive benefit of catheterization over prior interventions is its minimal invasiveness.
 Until just a few decades ago, some procedures we now perform in a minimally invasive manner would have been unthinkable.
 Further, patients who are not healthy enough for open heart surgery may benefit from this minimally invasive option.

 The Risks of Cardiac Catheterization

 Cardiac catheterization has, relatively speaking, few risks.
-The most common risk is pain, blood loss or infection at the catheter insertion site.
+The most common risk is pain, blood loss, or infection at the catheter insertion site.
 Even these risks are relatively low.
-More rarely, structural damage to the blood vessel or to the heart are possible, but these are extremely rare.
+More rarely, structural damage to the blood vessel or to the heart is possible, but these are extremely rare.
 Risks can be minimized by employing a very experienced and knowledgeable interventional cardiologist or electrophysiologist such as those at Nevada Cardiology Associates.